Live in Spain

 The Many Joys of Living in Spain

 Away from the popular Costas, English isn’t as widely spoken as you might expect, even among realtors, though they will happily give you listings.
 Learning at least the basics of Spanish will make life easier, as all Spaniards speak it.
 However, do keep in mind that it isn’t the only language spoken in Spain.
 Most people in Catalonia, for instance, prefer to speak Catalan, the local language, rather than Spanish.
 Signs there don’t point to la playa (the beach).
 Instead, it’s la platja.
 Milky coffee isn’t café con leche, it’s café amb llet.
 And a street isn’t a calle–it’s a carrer.
-The same applies to the Basque country on Spain’s northern Atlantic coast, where many people speak Basque.
-And to a lesser extent, you’ll find the same in Valencia province, where many speak Valenciano.
+The same applies to the Basque country on Spain’s northern Atlantic coast, where many people speak Basque, and to Galicia, on the far northwest coast, where Gallego is spoken.
+To a lesser extent, you’ll find the same in Valencia and Alicante provinces, where many speak Valenciano.

-To get the most out of Spain, you’ll also need to make some changes to your lifestyle.
-Outside of the big cities, shops close for three-hour afternoon siestas, and restaurants rarely cater to early eaters.
+To get the most out of Spain, you’ll need to make some changes to your lifestyle.
+Outside of the big cities, shops close for three-hour afternoon siestas (usually from 2 p.m. to 5 p.m.), and restaurants rarely cater to early eaters.
 In fact, Spaniards don’t usually have lunch until 2 p.m. or dinner before 9.30 p.m.
+While supermarkets are readily available, many Spaniards still like to shop at traditional markets when they have the time.
+Most major cities tend to have at least a mercado central (central market), while many have neighborhood markets, as well.
+Under its roof you’ll find individual stalls devoted to selling fruits and vegetables, meats and sausages, poultry and eggs, fish, or frutos secos (shops devoted to selling nuts, olives, dried fruits, and sometimes dried fish).

-Household goods are duty free if you’re moving to Spain to live permanently.
+When bringing your belongings into Spain, household goods are duty free if you’re moving to live permanently.
 But if it’s a second residence, non-EU citizens are subject to duty on the value of the goods.

 Get Your Free Spain Report Now